Praktikal-Education/demo-widget/README.md

   screenName: string;
 }[]`
 Throws unauthorized exception if not teacher.
+Throws bad request error if not in a slideshow context.

 The availability of `screenName` might change in the future, depending on our control over the widget.